April 1, 2023

 If there is a design requirement for larger glazing panels IQ can source specialist 12m long glass units from the continent.
 There is, of course, large costs associated to this specialist ‘Supersized Glazing’ incorporating transport, risk factors and the high specification of glass needed in these large glass panels to ensure they do not deflect.

-When looking at an architectural glazing package there may be alternative systems or solutions that can be explored in order to cost engineer the glazing package.
+When looking at an architectural glazing package, there may be alternative systems or solutions which can be explored to cost engineer the glazing package.

-For example, an invisio structural glass wall is an extremely elegant and minimal way to create a wall of glazing on a project but is a premium glass design requiring the use of structural glass units to a very high specification in order to withstand wind and line loading requirements.
-An alternative solution may be a slim framed facade system from an aluminium fabrication company like Sieger Systems.
-They can fabricate an aluminium facade system with a 20mm framing sightline, around the same as a structural glass junction.
-Although you will have a box section within the internal space of 65-85mm deep you can create a similar external design from the single-storey facade at a lower cost.
+When exploring alternative glazing options, it is important to consider the specific requirements and budget of the project.
+For example, an Invisio structural glass wall is a premium option that requires high-specification structural glass units.
+An alternative solution may be a slim framed facade system like our highline glass façade system, an aluminium facade system with a 20mm framing sightline, around the same as a structural glass junction.
+Although you will have a box section within the internal space of 65-85mm deep, you can create a similar external design from the single-storey facade at a lower cost.

-It is possible to design a glass package to ensure it reaches a specific realistic budget and achieve the design aesthetics required as long as you are honest with your glazier about the budget allocated for the glazing.
-They will then be able to recommend the most suitable systems as well as recommend slight changes to the design or specification that might help reduce costs, such as the glass sizes or framing options.
+It is possible to design a glass package within a specific allocated budget for glazing that aligns with the project's financial constraints if the budget for the glazing is clear from the outset.
+At IQ, we recommend the most suitable systems, as well as offering alternatives to the design or specification that might help reduce costs, such as the glass sizes or framing options.

 Need some further advice?